 - A CEO’s (or, *ahem* president’s) offspring telling minoritized people that they need to work harder and get their qualifications for a job—while they’re in a job that they only got because of nepotism.

 - Styling your hair in cornrows, braids, and baby hairs because it’s “cool”, but calling Black and brown women who wear their hair that way “ghetto”.

 - Speaking in AAVE, or using slang associated with a minoritized group for “cool points”, but considering the Black and brown people who invented these linguistic norms to be ignorant and not well-spoken.

 - Ordering tacos, but in the same breath telling Mexicans to “go home”.

 Can the scourge of caucacity ever be stopped?
 I certainly hope so.
 The great thing about where we are now globally is that none of this foolishness is being tolerated any more.
 We will name it and shame it.
 We will call the perpetrators out.
 We will demand apologies.
 We will apply #cancelculture where appropriate.
 The revolution, much to the Karens’ distress, is in progress.

-Text and images ⒸLisa Hurley/@happyhappyphoenix
+Unless otherwise stated, text and images ⒸLisa Hurley/@happyhappyphoenix